WA HB 2658 (2018) / RCW 70A.222 — View source legislation

 Plant-fiber based packaging only

 Phased prohibition on PFAS in food packaging.
-Phase 1 (Feb 2023) covered paper food wraps and liners.
-Phase 2 (Feb 2025) extends to all plant-fiber based food packaging.
+Phase 1 (Feb 2023) covered wraps, liners, plates, food boats, and pizza boxes.
+Phase 2 (May 2024) extends to bags, sleeves, bowls, and all containers including clamshells.

 Exemptions

-Washington's PFAS ban primarily targets manufacturer and distributor in the supply chain.
-While food service operators are not directly liable, you should request PFAS-free documentation from your packaging suppliers to avoid supply chain disruptions.
+Washington's PFAS ban primarily covers manufacturer and distributor in the supply chain.
+Food service operators are not directly covered under this statute.
+Many businesses choose to request PFAS-free documentation from packaging suppliers.

 Confirm Phase 2 Coverage Is Met